botfront/botfront/botfront/docs/guide/rasa/nlu/training.md

 ## Configuring the pipeline

-For the above to work we need to make sure things happen in the right order:
+For the above to work in our example, we need to make sure things happen in the right order:

 1. The `CRFEntityExtractor` component extracts _citi of lite_ from the utterance
 2. The `Gazette` component replaces _citi of lite_ with _the city of light_